pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 See also [the security section of the configuration](https://docs.pingcap.com/tidb/stable/tiproxy-configuration/#security).

 TiProxy will try to use the TLS secret from TiDB for client/server connections by default.
-If you do this make sure these certificates also contain the hostname of the TiProxy hosts.
+If you do this, make sure these certificates also contain the hostname of the TiProxy hosts.

-Other settings that influence this:
+Other settings that influence this include:

 - `tlsCluster.enabled`
 - `tlsClient.enabled`